 optional and can be filled in if you set separate authentication settings in the

 Even if you created a registry and update meta information, users cannot use the images in the registry, immediately.
-Just as you had to register the allowed hosts to use the storage host, you must register the registry in the allowed docker registries field at the domain or group level, after registering the registry, so that users in the domain or group can access the registry image.
-Allowed docker registries can be registered using the Control-Panel with domain and group management.
+Just as you had to register the allowed hosts to use the storage host, you must register the registry in the allowed docker registries field at the domain or project level, after registering the registry, so that users in the domain or project can access the registry image.
+Allowed docker registries can be registered using the Control-Panel with domain and project management.
 The function to set the allowed docker registries in the keypair’s resource policy is not provided yet.

 The following predefined resource presets are displayed in the Resource allocation panel when creating a compute session.
 Superadmin can manage these resource presets.

 Go to the Resource Presets tab on the Environment page.
 You can check the list of currently defined resource presets.

 You can set resources such as CPU, RAM, fGPU, etc. to be provided by the resource preset by clicking the gear icon (cogwheel) in the Controls panel.
 In the example below, the GPU field is disabled since the GPU provision mode of the Backend.AI server is set to “fractional”.
 After setting the resources with the desired values, save it and check if the corresponding preset is displayed when creating a compute session.
 If available resources are less than the amount of resources defined in the preset, the corresponding preset would not be shown.

 Also you can create resource preset by Clicking CREATE PRESETS button in the right top of the Resource Presets tab.
 You cannot create the same resource preset name that already exists, since it is the key value for distinguishing each resource preset.